dawei-wang/event-notifications/en-destination-sms.md

 ## Using an {{site.data.keyword.cloud_notm}} SMS service destination
 {: #en-destinations-sms-use}

-`{site.data.keyword.cloud_notm}} SMS service` as the destination type is only supported for US and Canada numbers.
+`{{site.data.keyword.cloud_notm}} SMS service` as the destination type is only supported for US and Canada numbers.
 {: important}

 To use the SMS service destination, add it to a subscription along with the phone numbers of the recipients.
 Within a single subscription, you can add up to 100 phone numbers.
 The subscription also needs a topic to filter events of interest from your sources.
 When an event lands in the topic, {{site.data.keyword.en_short}} immediately routes the event notification to your SMS recipients.

-When you select `{site.data.keyword.cloud_notm}} SMS service` as the destination type, you can add up to 100 phone numbers to the recipient list.
+When you select `{{site.data.keyword.cloud_notm}} SMS service` as the destination type, you can add up to 100 phone numbers to the recipient list.
 In the **Active** tab, add the Mobile numbers.
 When a recipient doesn't wants to receive any SMS notification, they can opt out by sending a response `STOP`, the recipients number is moved to the **Unsubscribed** tab.

 To add a recipient number back to active list, take the following steps: